saharama/saharama.github.io/essays/hello-frameworks.md

 <img class="ui medium left floated rounded image" src="../images/helloKitty-sad.jpg">

 ## Full of Disappointments
 The title of this essay, "Hello Frameworks", seems to be very dry and actually quite disappointing.
-Hopefully by the end of this essay, you will gain a deeper understanding of its use.
+I swear that this title begins to make sense, as we progress through this essay on frameworks in software development.
+Similar to my feelings about Semantic UI, this report may seem full of disappointment at first, but it will slowly start to make sense as we progress.

 This was my first exposure to a framework.
 Learning to work with the Semantic UI framework was honestly quite tough for me.
+Coming in with little to no experience, the previous HTML and CSS course module was a very brief crash course.
+Semantic UI was easier, but

 ## Hello There
+We began this module on frameworks with three grueling hours of videos on Semantic UI.
+I spent the bulk of my time trying to install Semantic UI locally on my computer.
+It turns out you simply need to insert references in your index.html header to link Semantic UI via the web.
 <img class="ui medium right floated rounded image" src="../images/helloKitty-carWash.jpg">

+## Hey Kitty, Kitty!
+As one of the assignments this past week, our task was rebuild a site of our choice, using Semantic UI.
+My choice was to replicate https://www.sanrio.com/.
+It turns out that the Hello Kitty website had the most "locked down" code that I have ever seen in source code for a webpage.
+It all began when I attempted to use image links and find colors used by the website.
+The code was very compact and in a sense, obfuscated.
+Some of the references to images would be a weird link, or prompt for some "SHA authentication" when referencing the link in a browser.
 <img class="ui large centered rounded image" src="../images/helloKitty-copy.jpg">

+Link to Repo: <a href="https://github.com/saharama/sanrio-semantic-ui"><i class="large github icon"></i>sanrio-semantic-ui</a>

+## Friend or Foe?
+Like the countless other software development tools in this class, I once again had a problematic start with the Semantic UI framework.
+As the week progressed and I became more familiar with the framework, I found Semantic UI to be incredibly helpful.
+Once you develop the correct mindset, Semantic UI helped to expedite my web development speed significantly.
 <img class="ui medium right floated rounded image" src="../images/helloKitty-friends.jpg">